Florida's Outmigration Crushes Naples' Housing Market in 2025

 The growing trend of people leaving Florida compounds the existing challenges in Naples:

-A shrinking population naturally reduces demand, especially for secondary or luxury homes, a significant segment in Naples.
+A shrinking population naturally reduces demand, especially for secondary or luxury homes, which constitute a significant segment in Naples.

-According to AirDNA data, Naples' short-term rental occupancy dropped to 46% in June 2025, down from 61% in June 2024, leading to lower yields and increased investor sell-offs.
+According to AirDNA data, Naples' short-term rental occupancy dropped to 46% in June 2025, down from 61% in June 2024.
+This decline has led to lower yields and increased investor sell-offs.

-As more homes remain unsold and supply increases, prices are forced to adjust downward to attract fewer buyers.
+As more homes remain unsold and the supply increases, prices must adjust downward to attract a fewer number of buyers.

 Redfin’s investor activity index for Naples shows a 29% drop in investor purchases in the first half of 2025 compared to the same period in 2024.

-Rising homeowners association (HOA) fees are further discouraging buyers.
-According to Florida HOA Trends 2025, Naples HOA fees grew by 11.6% YoY in Q1 2025, with average monthly fees now exceeding $550 in many gated and condo communities.
-These costs, compounded by insurance premiums and special assessments, are pushing both snowbirds and retirees to reconsider.
+Rising homeowners association (HOA) fees are further discouraging potential buyers.
+According to Florida HOA Trends 2025, Naples HOA fees grew by 11.6% YoY in Q1 2025, with average monthly fees exceeding $550 in many gated and condo communities.
+These costs, combined with insurance premiums and special assessments, are pushing both snowbirds and retirees to reconsider their housing options.

-A weaker housing market affects construction, real estate services, and local spending, dampening economic vitality in Naples.
+A weaker housing market negatively impacts construction, real estate services, and local spending, diluting the economic vitality of Naples.
 The Collier County Economic Development Office noted a 6% drop in new real estate job postings from Q1 2024 to Q1 2025.

 Naples Housing Market Decline & Outmigration Effects – Data Summary (2024–2025)